 The dance area was packed both nights, and it was obvious that most attendees knew PGroove’s music very well.
 Singing along, fist pumping, high fiving and even tears were witnessed.

-Perpetual Groove’s lyrics can be pretty haunting at times.
+Perpetual Groove has lyrics that can be pretty haunting at times.
 Their second song on Friday, “Three Weeks,” sings about a bad breakup from a relationship where the sadness is so great that guitarist Brock Butler sings: “I’ve been dancing with possibility, playing with my razor blade.
 I lost the thing I thought I had, the thing that made me think I had it made.”
 A crowd favorite, “Three Weeks” has a middle section that gets very electronica and danceable.
 You can feel the mood lighten in the song and feel the crowd’s energy grow.
 The healing and recovery begins.
 “It seems it’s been forever now, I’m giving up on that bed.
 I ain’t got much soul left now, and I don’t have that much bread.
 I’m seeing that there are no more possibilities, I’ve tossed away my razor blade.
-I never had the thing I thought I had, the thing that made me think I had it made…” Doesn’t sound like a real positive place still, but hey, at least those razor blades are out of the picture and the healing can begin.
+I never had the thing I thought I had, the thing that made me think I had it made…” Doesn’t sound like a real positive place still, but hey, at least those razor blades are out of the picture and the healing can begin. hiatus

 PGroove fans had also felt that feeling of loss.
 In January 2013, Perpetual Groove announced an indefinite hiatus so that one of the members could fight the downward spiral many rock stars fall into.
 On April 5, 2013 the band took the stage of the Georgia Theatre for their then-final show.
 The news was heartbreaking to their fans, but many had already witnessed a decline in his health.
 The majority of diehard PGroove fans wanted what was best for all involved, and all prayed for a successful (yet speedy) recovery so the band could go back to touring.